Order count when customers use product lists

 From a turnkey, legacy platform to fully functional eCommerce

 While maintaining the personalized level of services its long-time customers valued, Amerhart noticed that younger buyers who were entering the workplace wanted a more consumer-like feel when placing their orders electronically.
 Amerhart knew it was time to reinvest and build something better.
-Led by CEO Mark Kasper, they composed a team of eCommerce decision-makers including VP of IT Rick Johnson, VP of Finance Chad Warpinski and Sr. Systems Architect, Nate Wotruba.
+Led by CEO, Mark Kasper, they composed a team of ecommerce decision-makers including VP of IT, Rick Johnson, VP of Finance, Chad Warpinski and Director of IT Services, Nate Wotruba.

 A paradigm shift improves the bottom line